 Due Diligence Questionnaire

-The INREV Due Diligence Questionnaire (DDQ) was first launched in April 2007, to assist an investor or consultant in the due diligence process to understand relatively quickly (1) a fund manager’s structure, strategy and non-listed real estate business and (2) a specific vehicle’s strategy, risk processes, management, terms and (projected) performance in order to allow the investor to determine, in principle, whether a proposal fits the investor’s investment objectives.
-The DDQ was updated in 2010, but as the non-listed real estate market is evolving, the questionnaire has been updated again in 2014.
+The INREV Due Diligence Questionnaire (DDQ) was first launched in April 2007, to assist an investor or consultant in the due diligence process to understand a fund manager’s structure, strategy and non-listed real estate business.
+It also gives insight in a specific vehicle’s strategy, risk processes, management, terms and (projected) performance.
+With it, the investor can determine, in principle, whether a proposal fits their investment objectives.

-- Tool - Due Diligence Questionnaire Non-Listed Real Estate Investment Vehicles
+- Tool - DDQ Non-Listed Real Estate Investment Vehicles 2018

 To help members further improve and streamline their due diligence process, INREV has developed two new standardised template: the Operational Due Diligence Framework and the Due Diligence Data Room Guidelines.